AdityaBahira/Lnt_Deep_Learning/Task 4: Developing a Flask API for Deep Learning Models/README.md

 # Task 4: Developing a Flask API for Deep Learning Models

 ## Objective
-To expose a trained Deep Learning PyTorch model as a production-grade REST API using the Flask framework, complete with JSON request-response handling, input schema validation, HTTP exception handling, automated testing, and LMS submission deliverables.
+To expose a trained Deep Learning PyTorch model as a production-grade REST API using the Flask framework, complete with JSON request-response handling, input schema validation, HTTP exception handling,and automated testing.

 ---